whoschek/pyznap/README.md

     `pigz`, `bzip2` and `xz`.
 If no option is given, `lzop` is used if available.
 You can specify multiple (whitespace separated) wildcard exclude rules with the `-e` flag.
 Note that you should probably pass these as strings or escape the wildcard (e.g. `-e '*/data'` or `-e \*/data`), else your shell might expand the pattern.
 ZFS raw send can be enabled with the `-w` flag, in which case compression will be disabled.
 Resumable zfs send/receive can be enabled with the `-r` flag.
+    Flag `-l` start sendig from last snapshot.
 You can specify a number of retries on connection issues with the `--retries` option, and set the retry interval with `--retry-interval`.
 Normally pyznap will not create missing root datasets, but you can set the `--dest-auto-create` flag to automatically create it.

 + full